How to Make the Perfect Breakfast Coffee at Home

 Quick Morning Routines

-Use quick tips to make your mornings smoother.
+Make your mornings easier with quick tips.
 A programmable coffee maker can have your coffee ready when you wake up.
 This saves 10 minutes of waiting.

 If you like trying different coffees, keep some quick-brew options ready.
 French press or pour-over can make great coffee in just a few minutes.